 Five Common Relationship Problems

-Often, despite a parent's best efforts, problems in the parent/child relationship arise.
+Often, despite a parent's best efforts, parent/child relational problems arise.
 These problems may start when a child is young or develop as a child gets older and enters different stages of development.
 For example, a teenager may show a lack of respect for her parents as she begins to become more self-absorbed and depend more on her friends than her family.
 Some problems require a little extra time and focused attention to make them disappear, while others may require parents to drastically change their style of parenting and how they interact with their children on a daily basis.

 Lack of Respect

 Children who do not respect their parents often show their lack of respect by failing to obey their parents or showing a disregard for their emotions and feelings.
 This lack of respect may transfer to a child's self-respect, causing him to make bad choices.
 It may also transfer to how a child respects others, making him treat others poorly.
 While sometimes a lack of respect simply comes as kids begin to rely less on their parents and more on the world, parents can continue to foster a sense of respect by:

 - Setting rules and following up with reasonable consequences

 - Modeling respect when interacting with others